-Due to surgical advances, a relative few number of cancer survivors need an ostomy.
+Due to surgical advances, a relatively few number of cancer survivors need an ostomy.
 But for those who do, it can be a life-saving surgery.
 Ostomies can be temporary or permanent.
 A temporary ostomy allows healing to an area of the bowel or bladder below the ostomy.
 A permanent ostomy may be needed if the location of the cancer requires that the end of the colon (rectum), the entire colon or the entire bladder be removed.

 Most ostomies for cancer survivors are done during the first stages of surgical treatment to remove the cancer.
 However, some may be done months or years later.
 If cancer affects the bowel or bladder, there may be a need for a colostomy, a urostomy or in rare situations, both (see below).

-Common ostomy types for in cancer survivors:
+Common ostomy types in cancer survivors:

 - Colostomy: A surgical opening from the large bowel or colon to the abdomen to allow fecal matter to pass to the outside of the body.